jeantessier/advent-of-code-2024/day13/README.md

 ## Puzzle 01

 Two equations, two variables, we can solve this using algebra.
 The machine is valid if the solutions are integers.
+It did take me three pages of scribblings to resolve the equations.

 ## Puzzle 02